What is SEO and why is it important?

-As Google puts it, ‘search engine optimisation is about putting your site's best foot forward when it comes to visibility in search engines, but your ultimate consumers are your users, not search engines’.
-And this is important – any changes and updates you make to your site should be based, first and foremost on what is best for the visitors to your site.
+As Google puts it, ‘search engine optimisation is about putting your site’s best foot forward when it comes to visibility in search engines, but your ultimate consumers are your users, not search engines’.
+And this is important – any changes and updates you make to your website should be based, first and foremost on what is best for the visitors to your site.

 Paid vs Organic search methods